 Art & Medicine Programs

 Integrating the arts into healthcare training and professional development has been shown to improve clinical skills like observation and communication.
 It can also strengthen teamwork and build empathy and cultural awareness.
-Explore some of the ongoing programs at the CVAH@BWH and hear about clinicians’ experiences.
+Explore some of the ongoing programs and hear about clinicians’ experiences.

 MFA, Boston